Self-Tuning Spectral Clustering for Speaker Diarization: Experimental Setup

 \subsection{Evaluation metric}

-We use standard DER mertric for evaluating the performance of the diarization system~\cite{anguera2012speaker}.
-DER is comprised of three key errors: \emph{missed speech}, \emph{false alarm of speech}, and \emph{speaker error}.
+We use the standard DER metric for evaluating the performance of the diarization system~\cite{anguera2012speaker}.
+DER is comprised of three key errors: \emph{missed speech}, \emph{false alarm of speech}, and \emph{speaker confusion error}.
 DER is quantified as the ratio of the combined duration of these three errors to the total duration.